The Kanban method was developed as a methodology to improve production efficiency.

 The common thread that permits to use all the advantages of this method is a project management software.

-The Issues that in Twproject are used as to-do can be easily managed with the Kanban multi-dimensional of TWproject.
+The ToDo that in Twproject are used as cards can be easily managed with the Kanban multi-dimensional of TWproject.

-Indeed, it allows to organize the issues in a fully visual way.
+Indeed, it allows to organize them in a fully visual way.

 It is possible to move them and organize them by task, assignee, status or severity degree.